lightvector/KataGo/README.md

 You can see the implementations of the relevant neural net structures in "model.py", although I may adapt and change them as time goes on.

 ### History
+   * May-June 2018 - No significant architectural changes, but [added player ranks](https://github.com/lightvector/GoNN#ranks-as-an-input-june-2018) as an input feature to the neural net and included a lot of amateur games in the training set.
+Filtered pro games with the resulting net to find instructive positions for players of different ranks, producing a neat collection of Go problems: [neuralnetgoproblems.com](https://neuralnetgoproblems.com).
    * Apr 2018 - Added a row to the [current results](https://github.com/lightvector/GoNN#current-results) reflecting the large improvement from embedding global pooled properties in the [middle of the neural net](https://github.com/lightvector/GoNN#update-mar-2018) rather than only the policy head, along with some minor adjustments to learning rates and other tweaks.
    * Mar 2018 - Much larger neural nets and updates to [current results](https://github.com/lightvector/GoNN#current-results).
 Global pooled properties [are good in the main trunk of the resnet as well](https://github.com/lightvector/GoNN#update-mar-2018)!
 Also, [increasing center-position learning rates](https://github.com/lightvector/GoNN#update-mar-2018-1) everywhere else in the net helps training speed a little.
 Promising experiments with [dilated convolutions](https://github.com/lightvector/GoNN#dilated-convolutions-mar-2018), and a note about [making neural nets not always need history](https://github.com/lightvector/GoNN#some-thoughts-about-history-as-an-input-mar-2018).
    * Feb 2018 - Tried [special ladder blocks in the policy](https://github.com/lightvector/GoNN#update-feb-2018), tried [ladders as a training target](https://github.com/lightvector/GoNN#using-ladders-as-an-extra-training-target-feb-2018), retested [global pooled properties](https://github.com/lightvector/GoNN#update-feb-2018-1).
 And ran new experiments with net architecture - [wide low-rank residual blocks](https://github.com/lightvector/GoNN#wide-low-rank-residual-blocks-feb-2018), [parametric ReLUs](https://github.com/lightvector/GoNN#parametric-relus-feb-2018), [chain pooling](https://github.com/lightvector/GoNN#chain-pooling-feb-2018), and some [observations on redundancy in models](https://github.com/lightvector/GoNN#redundant-parameters-and-learning-rates-feb-2018)